Optimal regularity and nondegeneracy of a free boundary problem related to the fractional Laplacian: Optimal regularity for the fractional case

 while

 The distances between the points satisfy

 and so the sequence has

-which can be made to converge inside $B_\frac{9}{16}$ for $M$ sufficiently large, giving us a sequence of points $X_n$, with limit points where $u$ blows up along $y=0$.
-This contradicts our original assumption that $u$ continuously assumes values along the boundary $\{y=0\}$.
+which can be made to converge inside $B_\frac{9}{16}$ if we take our initial $M$ sufficiently large, giving us a sequence of points $X_n$, with limit points where $u$ blows up along $y=0$.
+This contradicts our original assumption that $u$ continuously assumes values along the boundary $\{y=0\}$. \end{proof}